mobile app bar

 Los Angeles Laker LeBron James and his wife Savannah James sit court side at the McDonald's All American game during the first half at Toyota Center.

-They say that behind every great man is a great woman, and that is certainly true about LeBron James.
-LeBron is at the top of the list when it comes to NBA news lately because his Lakers are on an absolute roll.
-L.A. has won 16 of their last 19 games to move into a tie for second in the Western Conference.
-With Luka Doncic on board and a suddenly resurgent defense, LeBron’s team looks like it will have something to say about who wins the NBA title this year.
+They say that behind every great man is a wonderful woman, and that is certainly true about LeBron James.
+The superstar is ruling the NBA headlines lately because the Lakers are on an absolute roll.
+They have won 16 of their last 19 games to move into a tie for second in the Western Conference.
+With Luka Doncic on board and a resurgent defense, LeBron’s team looks like it will have a say in the NBA title race.

-That all starts at home, where LeBron has had a foundation of stability and love for his entire career.
+And the Lakers legend’s success starts at home, where he has a foundation of stability and love.
 He and his wife Savannah began dating in high school, and they finally tied the knot in 2013.
 They also have two sons and a daughter: Bronny, Bryce, and Zhuri.

-There’s been a lot of talk about “the face of the NBA” lately, and Sharpe suggested that over the years, the face of the league has typically been someone who has their home life locked down, just like LeBron.
+There’s been a lot of talk about “the face of the NBA” lately.
+And Sharpe suggested that over the years, the face of the league has typically been someone who has their personal life sorted and steady, just like LeBron.

-“You really need peace, and Savannah made it abundantly clear,” he said.
+“You really need peace, and Savannah [James] made it abundantly clear,” said Sharpe.
 “She wanted to be a wife, she wanted to be a housewife.
-She wanted to take care of the home, take care of the kids, ‘Bron, do what you need to do on the court.'”
+She wanted to take care of the home, take care of the kids, ‘Bron, do what you need to do on the court’.”

-LeBron and Savannah are pretty private about their relationship, but he pops up every now and again to comment on her social media appearances.
-He also gives her credit every chance he can for his career success, channeling his friend and rival Kevin Durant to call her “the real MVP” after breaking the NBA’s all-time scoring record.
+LeBron and Savannah are pretty private about their relationship, but he pops up every now and then and comments on her social media appearances.
+He also gives her credit every chance he gets for his career success.
+After breaking the NBA’s all-time scoring record in 2023, he famously channeled his friend and rival Kevin Durant to call Savannah “the real MVP”.

-In the debut season of Netflix’s Starting 5 documentary, LeBron went deeper on what Savannah’s love and support have meant to him.
+In the debut season of Netflix’s Starting 5 documentary, LeBron went deeper into what Savannah’s love and support meant to him.

-“Savannah has allowed me to basically be as great as I wanted to be with my career and my journey because she knew I wanted to be the greatest of all-time,” he told the cameras.
+“Savannah has allowed me to basically be as great as I wanted to be with my career and my journey because she knew I wanted to be the greatest of all-time,” the Lakers legend said.
 “Savannah allowed me to do that by basically saying, ‘I got this at the house.
 Don’t worry about it.
-I got it.'”
+I got it’.”

-LeBron James’ career achievements have been so singular, and it’s also so rare for a high-level athlete to have such a stable home life.
-Maybe it’s no coincidence.
+James’ career achievements have been so singular.
+And it’s also so rare for a high-level athlete to have such a stable home life.
+Clearly it’s no coincidence.

 Post Edited By:Sameen Nawathe